clolsonus/covid-19/README.md

 ## June 7, 2020

-The 120k mark is still out beyond the 14-day lookahead.
+The 120k mark is still out beyond the 14-day look ahead.
 Mexico and Brazil are still accelerating upwards.

 ![poly](figures/20200607.png?raw=true "7 June, 2020")